bosun-monitor/bosun/CONTRIBUTING.md

 Please also see also our [Code of Conduct].

+### Setting up your build system

+The repository contains a [Makefile] which should make it easy to install all dependencies.
+Other than that, you're going to need a recent (1.13+) Go environment, NPM and GCC.
+Run the following targets to get all dependencies:
+- `make deps`
+- `make testdeps`

 ### Bug reports

 A bug is a _demonstrable problem_ that is caused by the code in the repository.
 Good bug reports are extremely helpful - thank you!